 BIG5 Dubrovnik – Rapid Fire Q&A

-- Is one day enough for Dubrovnik? – Yes, but preferably with an overnight stay and departure in the late afternoon
+Yes, but preferably with an overnight stay and departure in the late afternoon.

-- I only hear the city walls and the old town, does Dubrovnik have more to offer? – Definitely, variety offers boat trips to the nearby islands, a trip / hike up Mount Srd or relaxing in other parts of the city
+Definitely, variety offers boat trips to the nearby islands, a trip / hike up Mount Srd or relaxing in other parts of the city.

 BIG5 Dubrovnik – Orga

-You have good, warm weather in Dubrovnik from April to October.
+The best travel time for Dubrovnik is April to October where you’ll have good, warm weather.
 However, it can get very hot in July & August.